jessica1338/CSHMM-TF-for-time-series-scRNA-Seq/README.md

 python example_train_and_analysis.py
 ```

-You can also look at the ipython notebook: example_train_and_analysis.ipynb
+You can also look at the ipython notebook: https://github.com/jessica1338/CSHMM-TF-for-time-series-scRNA-Seq/blob/master/example_train_and_analysis.ipynb

 ## Run your data on docker container